Building A Grocery Store With Cult-Like Fans

 Can you imagine a grocery store today that doesn’t even use social media, yet they have one of the most engaging and loyal fan base than anyone else.
 No facebook, no twitter, even the website looks like it was made in the late 1990s.
 There’s no data collections, discounts, screaming in-store LED signs or online shop.

 Not only that, people are going bananas and are literally begging to open up a new store in their neighborhood.
 The parking lots are infamously crowded and whenever they open up a new shop, there’s a high probability of something called “the trader tow line” — the store is so popular that people park just about anywhere to get into it.
 The waiting lines can wrap around the building and towing trucks are having a field day removing the vehicles off the street because there’s nowhere else to park.
 It's hard to fathom but the grocery storm is adored by customers as well as the staff who say it's the best place to work.

 There’s a franchise of grocery store that is so popular their biggest marketing expense is a sampling station inside the store.
 This store is Trader Joe’s.

-Established in 1967 by the “original Joe” — Joe Coulombe, the franchise is absolutely adored by their customers.
+Established in 1967 by the “Original Joe” — Joe Coulombe, the franchise of grocery stores is absolutely adored by their customers.

 - Employs more than 40,000 happy employees